Top 10 Best Candy Stores in the US

 Nisshodo Mochiya Candy Store, Hawaii:

-A constant presence in the Honolulu candy scene for 90 years, Nisshodo not only keeps sweets but a number of vivid and delectable Japanese confections.
+A constant presence in the Honolulu candy scene for 90 years, Nisshodo keeps sweets and several vivid and delectable Japanese confections.

-House specialties include chichi dango (sweet dumplings made of rice flour), kinako dangomochi/manju (rice flour balls filled with things like bean paste, coconut, or even peanut butter), kingyoku and rakugan.
+House specialties include chichi dango (sweet dumplings made of rice flour), kinako dango, mochi/manju (rice flour balls filled with things like bean paste, coconut, or even peanut butter), king you, and Bakugan.

 The recipes used in the shop were brought over by its founder, Asataro Hirao, from Hiroshima in 1916.